 Figure 17.
-Final paths of the robot using the normal VO method and the novel motion planning algorithm
+Final paths of the robot using the normal VO method and the novel motion-planning algorithm

-There are two moving obstacles in the workspace of the robot.
-One of them has a changing velocity vector which results a higher uncertainty in the motion of the robot.
-Figure 17 shows the final path of the robot using the different motion planning algorithms.
-It can be seen that at the standard VO method, because of the fastest target reaching concept, the agent executes a tangential motion next to the first obstacle (it is presented in video too [27]).
-On the other hand, if the uncertainties of the measurements data are also considered, the target reaching method will be solved, generating a path that is relatively far from the first obstacle (that has changing velocities).
-The motion of the robot was presented in video too [28].
-Figure 18 represents the distances between the agent and the obstacles using the different motion planning algorithms.
-As it was already mentioned, at the standard VO method, there is a time moment when the distance between the robot and the obstacle is zero.
-In the other case, using the novel motion planning algorithm, the uncertainties can be taken into consideration so the agent will move in a safe way to the goal position.
-It must be also considered that if a tiny measurement or system noise occurs in the process, then the tangential movement will be a collision immediately.
-So in the case if there are measurement noise or system noise in the system, then it is better to use the novel motion planning algorithm, generating a collision-free motion for the agent in every situation.
+The comparison used the example of two moving obstacles in the robot’s workspace.
+One of them has a changing velocity vector that results in a higher uncertainty in the motion of the robot.
+Figure 17 shows the final path of the robot using the different motion-planning algorithms.
+It can be seen that using the standard VO method, which provides the fastest target-reaching concept, the agent executes a tangential motion next to the first obstacle (this is also presented in a video [27]).
+However, if the uncertainties in the measurement data are also considered, the target-reaching method will be solved, generating a path that is relatively far from the first obstacle (with changing velocities).
+The motion of the robot is also presented in a video [28].
+Figure 18 represents the distances between the agent and the obstacles using the different motion-planning algorithms.
+As has already been mentioned, when using the standard VO method, there is a time point at which the distance between the robot and the obstacle is zero.
+In the case of the novel motion-planning algorithm, the uncertainties can be taken into account, so the agent can move safely towards the target position.
+However, if there is even a tiny measurement or system noise in the process, the tangential movement will immediately cause a collision.
+So, if this occurs, it is better to use the novel motion-planning algorithm, which generates a collision-free motion for the agent in every situation.

 Coppeliasim simulation environment

-The CoppeliaSim (form VREP) is a suitable solution opportunity to test robotic arms, holonomic, and non-holonomic mobile robots using reactive motion planning algorithms.
-Different types of obstacles can occur in the workspace of the robot, there are a wide range of obstacles that can be used in the simulation environment
+CoppeliaSim (VREP version) is suitable for testing robotic arms as well as holonomic and non-holonomic mobile robots using reactive motion-planning algorithms.
+Different types of obstacles can occur in the workspace of the robot, and there are a wide range of obstacles that can be used in the simulation environment

-The results of the introduced methods were tested in the CoppeliaSim simulation environment too as it is presented in [29].
+The results of the introduced methods were tested in the CoppeliaSim simulation environment, as presented in [29].

-The agent is an omnidirectional robot (blue colored).
-This type of mobile robots is often used because it can execute its motion in any direction from an actual position.
-In the following example that can be seen in Figure 19 there are two static obstacles (grey colored cylinders) in the workspace of the agent.
-The main goal of the robot is to reach the goal position without any collision with the two obstacles as it was presented in Section 5.1.
+The agent is an omnidirectional robot (blue).
+This type of mobile robot is often used because it can execute its motion in any direction from an actual position.
+In the example in Figure 19, there are two static obstacles (grey cylinders) in the workspace of the agent.
+The main goal of the robot is to reach the target position without colliding with the two obstacles, as presented in Section 5.1.

 Conclusions